Value an Arts major, stiff your undertaker and Chinese money-saving tips.

 Color Me Frugal — Mr. and Mrs. CMF adopted a baby recently and they have some common-sense advice on saving money.
 It comes just in time too, since we recently reported it now costs more than $245,000 to raise a child.
-Advice such as “borrow baby clothing” and stockpile diapers is cool, but what I found interesting — and what my wife and I didn’t do — is “stock your freezer.”
+Advice to prepare for baby such as “borrow baby clothing” and stockpile diapers is cool, but what I found interesting — and what my wife and I didn’t do — is “stock your freezer.”

 As this new mother says, “In those early days and weeks you will likely be tired and sleep deprived and most likely not feel like cooking or even leaving the house much.
 Having a stocked freezer will keep you from ordering pizza every night, which will help your waistline AND your budget!”
 It’s true.